-Twice per academic year, once in each semester, the Foundation Degree in Early Years community is able to meet at the University of Worcester and be part of a dynamic and growing national and international community.
+Once a year, the Foundation Degree in Early Years community is able to meet at the University of Worcester and be part of a dynamic and growing national and international community.
 The conference is designed to support the modules currently being undertaken at all levels.
-They provide opportunity for collaborative research to be shared and allows attendees to be informed by other practitioners, Local Authority and eminent speakers identified as leaders in the field of early years, reinforcing our ethos of collaborative communities of practice.
-The conferences also provide a forum for learning about progression and career opportunities.
+It provides opportunities for collaborative research to be shared and allows attendees to be informed by other practitioners.
+Eminent speakers identified as leaders in the field of early years, reinforce our ethos of collaborative communities of practice.
+The conference also provides a forum for learning about progression and career opportunities.